tksimeji/visualkit/README.md

 Add Visualkit to your plugin's dependencies.

 Visualkit is available on Maven Central.
-To add dependency using Gradle, write the following in your `build.gradle` (Groovy DSL DSL)
+To add dependency using Gradle, write the following in your `build.gradle` (Groovy DSL)

 ```groovy
 dependencies {